imodpasteur/ZOLA-3D/README.md

 Please make sure `nvcc --version` is operational from the terminal.

+The plugin is tested on Ubuntu and Windows.
+MacOS libraries are provided but CUDA ubstallation can be tricky.

 ## Installation

 The easy way is to use Fiji update system.